First-Timer's Guide to the National Federation of the Blind Convention

 A LIFE-CHANGING EXPERIENCE

 For many, attendance at that very first convention has become a life-changing experience.
 Many hear for the very first time that it is respectable to be blind, that carrying a cane is useful and is nothing to be ashamed of, that Braille is a valuable tool after all, and that much progress is being made in adaptive technology.
-Attendees also learn that they are not alone, that there are others who are facing the same problems they are, and that an active and normal life is possible.
+Attendees also learn that they are not alone, that there are others who are facing the same problems they are, and that an active and normal life is possible and within their reach.
 Some learn for the first time that there are orientation and adjustment centers where blind people can be sent by their rehabilitation counselors to learn the skills of blindness and the positive attitudes which lead to personal empowerment.

 THE PRESIDENT'S WRAP-UP